The Genius (film)

-The Genius (Spanish:El supersabio) is a 1948 Mexican comedy film directed by Miguel M. Delgado and starring Cantinflas, Perla Aguiar and Carlos Martínez Baena.
+The Genius (Spanish:El supersabio) is a 1948 Mexican comedy film directed by Miguel M. Delgado and starring Mario Moreno «Cantinflas», Perla Aguiar, Aurora Walker and Carmen Novelty.
 The film's sets were designed by the art director Gunther Gerszo.

 Plot

 Cantinflas is an assistant to a leading scientist.
 He is pursued by a gang who wish to discover the secret formula for a cheaper fuel that his boss has allegedly discovered.